 How to Comply with GDPR – The new General Data Protection Regulation (GDPR) in the European Union (EU) came into effect in May 2018.
-This new legislation covers personal data collection and the privacy of EU citizens.
+This new legislation covers personal data collection and the privacy of EU residents.

 So why should Australian online businesses care?
-Because these new regulations will cover you if you do business with EU citizens or businesses – or even if you collect email addresses from visitors to your website from the EU!
+Because these new regulations will cover you if you do business with EU residents or businesses – or even if you collect email addresses from visitors to your website from the EU!

 This guide is not intended to be legal advice and is not a comprehensive checklist to ensure GDPR compliance.
 However, it will help small and medium sized Australian online businesses – who may have some EU customers and website visitors – understand better how to meet and comply with the new regulations.

 Legal issues covered in this guide

 Click on any of the questions below to jump to that section of this legal guide.

 - GDPR Basics